List of supporting Arrow characters: Digger Harkness / Captain Boomerang

-Roger Hayden / Psycho-Pirate

-Roger Hayden / Psycho-Pirate (portrayed by Bob Frazer) is an inmate at Arkham Asylum.

 Nate Heywood / Steel

 Nate Heywood / Steel (portrayed by Nick Zano) is a historian-turned-metahuman superhero who can transform himself into a steel-like form.
 Zano stars as the character on Legends of Tomorrow.

 Kimberly Hill

 Kimberly Hill (portrayed by Tina Huang) is a corrupt SCPD officer and ally of Diaz.
 She took over the duties of being captain following the death of Pike while working with Armand to take down Oliver.
 Kimberly is fired by Oliver after he discovers her allegiance to Diaz.
-She is later arrested by Samanda Watson after the F.B.I. obtains evidence of her crimes.
+She is later arrested by Samantha Watson after the F.B.I. obtains evidence of her crimes.

 Lucas Hilton

 Detective Lucas Hilton (portrayed by Roger Cross) is Quentin Lance's partner who helps him primarily when he is a detective in season one.
 He is killed by Cyrus Gold in "Three Ghosts".

 Paul Holt

 Paul Holt (portrayed by Chenier Hundal) is the husband of Curtis Holt until their divorce in the fifth season, and Felicity Smoak's physiotherapist.